 Additional Sights & Activities While Visiting Bolzano

-If conquering castles is not your thing, consider immersing yourself in the natural beauty around Bolzano.
-One option is to catch the Ritten/Renon cable car.
-It whisks you high above Bolzano to the Ritten / Renon high plateau.
+If conquering castles is not your thing, consider acquainting yourself with the natural beauty around Bolzano.
+One option is to catch the Renon (also known as Ritten) cable car.
+It whisks you high above Bolzano to the Renon high plateau.

-From up here, you can hike a variety of trails and take in wide-open views of the Dolomites’ Rosengarten and Schlern massifs.
+From up here, you can hike a variety of trails and consume wide-open views of the Dolomites’ Rosengarten and Schlern massifs.
 You can also trek to the surreal 25,000-year-old Earth pyramids.
-These odd natural formations look like stone thorns piercing the mountainside.
-An almost eerie sight you will not forget.
+These odd natural formations look like stone thorns steeping the mountainside.

 The San Genesio cable car offers a climb to even more hiking paths.
 This is the ancestral home to the Haflinger horse which is a blonde horse breed born in the mountains of South Tyrol.
 Visit nearby stables and book a horseback ride or let someone else take the reins and enjoy the views from a horse-drawn carriage.
 Numerous alpine huts dot the trails allowing you to stop for a meal and a drink.